CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/14-intune-and-workflows.md

    ![](media/snmm13.jpg)

-## Task 2: Workflows
+## Exercise 2: Workflows

-Nerdio Manager provides MSPs with a workflow-based approval system to control which tasks are run.
-MSPs can require approval of certain tasks to be given before they are run by designating roles for Approvers and Submitters.
-Approvers receive an in-app and email notification whenever a task is submitted for approval.
-This helps not only to ensure efficient operations but also reduce human error especially around activities like adding a server or resizing a virtual machine that can significantly impact the cost per environment.

-In this task, you'll create a approval request for MSP users using NMM portal.
+In this exercise, you'll create a approval request for MSP users using NMM portal.

 1. click on the **Nerdio** logo to return to home page.